hackoregon/btc-backend/endpoints/endpoint_use_readme.md

-Get total contributions from top 5 contributing businesses, for all recipients, in all of Oregon:
+Get total contributions from top 5 contributing committees, for all recipients, in all of Oregon:
 -------------------------------

 Usage: